antipalindrome/Photoshop-Export-Layers-to-Files-Fast/README.md

 Roadmap:
 -------------------------------
-* Waive the requirement for the document to be saved and be a PSD.
-(But check if a document is open, and the script is run in Photoshop(?).)
-* Move format specifics to separate files if possible to improve modularity and readability.
 * Speed up layer retrieval.
 * Move layer retrieval at the beginning, before the dialog shows.
 So useful layer count can be displayed.
+* Move format specifics to separate files if possible to improve modularity and readability.
 * Show progress bar while executing.